youmahmy/security-automation-portfolio/Kubernetes-Security/ZTNA Nginx Project/README.md

 ⦁	MicroK8s’ logs for the Nginx Ingress controller are scattered across Snap-managed directories.
 Attempting to kubectl logs sometimes hangs, especially when running as a non-root user.
 Purging MicroK8s occasionally left orphaned configurations or Snap artifacts, which broke subsequent cluster deployments or service discovery.

 ### Calico Observations
-As part of earlier experimentation *(documented in the “ZTNA Calico” project)*, I tested Calico for network policies.
+As part of earlier experimentation *(documented in the “ZTNA Calico Project")*, I tested Calico for network policies.

 Calico allowed cleaner log streaming from pods and network policies - `kubectl logs -n kube-system calico-node-*` - and provided visibility into allowed/denied traffic.